zannads/FOC_Async_motor/README.md

 # FOC_Async_motor
- Field Oriented Control and simulation of an Asynchrnous motor.
+ Field Oriented Control and simulation of an Asynchronous motor.
+Course of Electrical machines and drives